 But what social media does to that state of affairs is this: it removes the corrective feedback loop because the group we’re in is not around 150 individuals, it may consist of millions of individuals.
 Feedback doesn’t reach us anymore, and direct observation is out of the question.
 Language has gotten maximally disconnected from observation/reality.
 Suddenly, we find ourselves in a world of unfettered gossip where statements do not reach just a few others, but millions.
 We inhabit a world that directly speaks to our human nature (we naturally trust gossip/stories/etc. because it is the ‘foundational mechanism’ for our group-level success).
 Natural trust in gossip competes with our learned trust in ideas about for instance ‘truth-finding’.
 Guess what wins out?

 If gossip-with-direct-feedback is our natural trust-building mechanism (and it is plausible that it — or something very much like it — is) we have now — thanks to the information revolution and especially the likes of Facebook, Google, etc. — entered a world where we have removed all filters and breaks and corrective feedback loops.
 Statements fly with light speed across the globe.
 Some negative feedback to correct them does exist (e.g. ‘fact checkers’, professional journalists), but is very ineffective (because the feedback is gossip itself and not direct observation) and vulnerable for more gossip (e.g. conspiracy theories).
 And to make it worse, the gossip that we get is based on choices by massive and brittle stupid algorithms which are written to optimise for profit, not for truth or any collective value.
 As a result, they don’t deliver the feedback that makes the mechanism somewhat stable.
+Quite the opposite: these algorithms provide positive feedback and every engineer knows: that is a recipe for instability.
+In the case of social media, the positive feedback is the reason for people ending up in ‘rabbit holes’ of disinformation.
+That, and the fact that — contrary to popular opinion — we are not a very intelligent species.

 Sure, serious old-fashioned media (tabloid press excluded) also make profits, but their profits are based on hard won reputation, just as reputation in a tribe is essential for trust.
 The sheer volume of (free) gossip is killing their livelihood and their reputation, though.
 As it is killing the reputation of government, science, the judiciary and all other ‘values-based’ brittle superstructures.
 In fact, the tabloid press was a precursor to what is happening in social media: what it peddles is much ‘gossip-style’ information, and that directly plays to key human natural tendencies.